 Protection for EU Citizens

 Our legal basis for processing your personal data under the General Data Protection Regulations (GDPR) is either a) because you provided a positive opt-in via our website or b) based on an assessment of our legitimate interests as a B2B service provider to contact you about relevant products and services, which we have carefully considered in relation to your rights and the impact on you or c) to process a contract that we have with you

-Some personal data is transmitted and stored for us by Salesforce.com, Hubspot and Growlabs, which reside outside of the EU, but this data is encrypted and legally protected by the European Commission’s model contract clauses.
+Some personal data is transmitted and stored for us by Salesforce.com, Hubspot which resides outside of the EU, but this data is encrypted and legally protected by the European Commission’s model contract clauses.

 Your rights to view, amend or delete personal information

 You are entitled to view, amend, restrict processing of, object to processing of or delete the personal information that we hold.
 If you request a change we have one month to respond to you.
-Email your request to our Data Protection Officer At email@example.com You also have the right to lodge a complaint with a supervisory authority
+Email your request to our Data Protection Officer At firstname.lastname@example.org You also have the right to lodge a complaint with a supervisory authority

 We use a system of classifying the different types of cookies which we use on the Website, or which may be used by third parties through our websites.
 The classification was developed by the International Chamber of Commerce UK and explains more about which cookies we use, why we use them, and the functionality you will lose if you decide you don’t want to have them on your device.